johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/american-walking-in-britain-part-1/index.md

 But I associate areas like North Yorkshire with rolling green hills clear of trees.
 In Connecticut a long walk invariably involves a walk in the woods.

-All in all, walking in the UK seems to be a much more visible and popular activity than hiking is in the US.
+All in all, walking in the UK is a more visible and popular activity than hiking is in the US.
 There are TV shows, books, guides, and maps in far greater volume than in the US.
-[Alfred Wainwright](https://en.wikipedia.org/wiki/Alfred_Wainwright) seems to be regarded as the the key figure in the modern popularity of walking in Britain, especially the Lake District.
+[Alfred Wainwright](https://en.wikipedia.org/wiki/Alfred_Wainwright) is the the key figure in the modern popularity of walking in Britain, especially the Lake District.
 He basically invented the route for the Coast to Coast Path, which is one of the most popular routes even though it is not one of the official [National Trails](http://www.nationaltrail.co.uk/).
-The original [Wainwright guide books](https://www.amazon.com/Alfred-Wainwright/e/B001HPUBVK/ref=sr_tc_2_0?qid=1489257346&sr=1-2-ent) are now somewhat out of date, but his enthusiasm is contagious and his drawings are quite charming.
-If your local public library has a copy, take a look.
+The original [Wainwright guide books](https://www.amazon.com/Alfred-Wainwright/e/B001HPUBVK/ref=sr_tc_2_0?qid=1489257346&sr=1-2-ent) are now somewhat out of date, but his enthusiasm is contagious and his [drawings](https://www.wainwright.org.uk/sketchbook-project/) are quite charming.
+If your local public library has a copy of one of his pictorial guides
+(such as [A Coast to Coast Walk](https://amazon.com/Coast-Walk-Wainwright-Pictorial-Guides/dp/0718140079/ref=sr_1_10?crid=10W8TUSL67LC0&dchild=1&keywords=wainwright+guides&qid=1628357521&s=books&sprefix=wainwright%2Caps%2C168&sr=1-10)), take a look.

 There are lots of other examples of the popularity of walking in Britain.
-Julia Bradbury has a whole series of TV programs on walking including the [Coast to Coast Path](https://www.youtube.com/watch?v=PRjhfaxOSyo) and another on [Best Walks](https://www.youtube.com/watch?v=96PUMMzARDo) and even [railway walks](https://www.youtube.com/watch?v=qHX-ZBC_d80&index=3&list=PLwJ3dKGiVfLKsZ5YVkkkIUrq28oC0bQHt).
+Julia Bradbury has a series of TV programs on walking including the [Coast to Coast Path](https://www.youtube.com/watch?v=PRjhfaxOSyo) and another on [Best Walks](https://www.youtube.com/watch?v=96PUMMzARDo) and even [railway walks](https://www.youtube.com/watch?v=qHX-ZBC_d80&index=3&list=PLwJ3dKGiVfLKsZ5YVkkkIUrq28oC0bQHt).

 There are plenty of books extolling the pleasures of walking in Britain.
 [The National Trails of England, Scotland and Wales](http://www.paddydillon.co.uk/guidebook/the-national-trails/) by Paddy Dillon provides